Engine-indicating and crew-alerting system

 An engine-indicating and crew-alerting system (EICAS) is an integrated system used in modern aircraft to provide aircraft flight crew with instrumentation and crew annunciations for aircraft engines and other systems.
 On EICAS equipped aircraft the "recommended remedial action" is called a checklist.

 Components

 EICAS typically includes instrumentation of various engine parameters, including for example speed of rotation, temperature values including exhaust gas temperature, fuel flow and quantity, oil pressure etc. Other aircraft systems typically monitored by EICAS are for example hydraulic, pneumatic, electrical, deicing, environmental and control surface systems.
 EICAS has high connectivity & provides data acquisition and routing.

-EICAS is a key function of a glass cockpit system, which replaces all analog gauges with software-driven electronic displays.
-Most of the display area is used for navigation and orientation displays, but one display or a section of a display is set aside specifically for EICAS.
+Limitations

-The crew-alerting system (CAS) is used in place of the annunciator panel on older systems.
-Rather than signaling a system failure by turning on a light behind a translucent button, failures are shown as a list of messages in a small window near the other EICAS indications.
+On some Bombardier aircraft, it is possible to call up the wrong checklist.
+Messages forbidding take-off can be shown as advisories.